mattmallencode/crm/README.md

 ## Implementation

 This chapter outlines the implementation of Sherpa.
-It outlines the technology stack as well as the structure of the application overall.
-It then details the implementation of Sherpa's requirements, some of these requirement implementations are accompanied by flow charts which are an abstraction of the underlying logic - some requirements not as we did not believe they necessitated a visual aid.

 ### Underlying Technologies

-The following details our team's technology stack and gives context to the implementation chapter i.e. please assume that all implementation details rely on the use of the relevant technologies listed here.
+The following details our team's technology stack.

-- **Programming Language:** Python
+- **Programming Language**: Python
-- **Database Management System:** MySQL
+- **Database Management System**: MySQL
-- **Web Framework:** Flask
+- **Web Framework**: Flask
-- **Virtual Environments:** Python-dotenv
+- **Virtual Environments**: Python-dotenv
-- **Object-Relational Mapper (ORM):** Flask-SQLAlchemy
+- **Object-Relational Mapper (ORM)**: Flask-SQLAlchemy
-- **SMTP Library:** Flask-Mail
+- **SMTP Library**: Flask-Mail
 - **JavaScript WebSocket Library**: Flask-Turbo
-- **Form Rendering & Validation:** WTForms
+- **Form Rendering & Validation**: WTForms
-- **User Authentication:** Werkzeug
+- **User Authentication**: Werkzeug
+- **Testing Framework**:
-- **URL Token Generation:**  Python's Secrets module
+- **URL Token Generation**:  Python's Secrets module
 - **Plotting Library**: Matplotlib
 - **OAuth Library**: Flask-OAuthlib
-- **Cloud Orchestration**: Amazon Web Services (AWS) Elastic Beanstalk
-- **Application Server Hosting**: AWS EC2
 - **Database Server Hosting**: AWS RDS

 ### App Structure

-- Sherpa is a Flask application and is made up of various "endpoints" / routes that users can send  requests to.
+- Sherpa is a Flask application and is made up of various "endpoints" users send requests to.
-- All Sherpa endpoints (except /login and /signup) are protected by an "@login_required" wrapper.
-This is just a Python decorator that calls a function to reject the user's request if they haven't been authenticated.
-They're redirected to the login page and once they're authenticated they're redirected back to the protected endpoint.
+- All Sherpa endpoints (except /login etc) are protected by an "@login_required" wrapper which calls a function to redirect a user if they haven't been authenticated.
-- Most Sherpa endpoints (except for example / and /login) are protected by a "@team_required" wrapper.
-This is another decorator that calls a function to reject the user's request if they are not a member of a team.
-The user is redirected to the "create_team" endpoint.
+- Most Sherpa endpoints (except for example / and /login) are protected by a "@team_required" wrapper which redirects a user if they are not a member of a team.
-- Database and SMTP access is facilitated by environment variables specified in a .env file.
+- Sherpa is configured with environment variables specified in a .env file.
-- All database interactions occur through the use of SQLAlchemy data "models".
-These are outlined in the Data Models chapter and are essentially Pythonic descriptions of MySQL tables.
+- All database interactions occur through the SQLAlchemy data models, essentially Pythonic descriptions of MySQL tables.
-- Sherpa has a monolithic database but each team has two - what we have come to call - "virtual" databases; one for contacts and one for deals.
-The databases are "virtual" because in reality they're part of a single structure but to prevent teams from being able to access or edit each other's records, data is segregated using team_ids i.e. anytime we issue a query for "team sensitive" data that only members of your team ought to have permissions for, we limit the query to just read, update or delete records that have a "team_id" matching that of your team.
+- Sherpa has a monolithic database but each team has two "virtual" databases for contacts and deals.
+To prevent teams from accessing each other's records, data is segregated.
+Anytime we query for "team sensitive"  data, we limit the query to just the records with the correct "team_id".

 ### User Registration and Authentication